manmuqingshan/Pixelix/README.md

 Update the one you use for your needs by commenting in or out.

 ### Is there an easy way to rotate the display by 180° ?
-I need to turn the display when putting it into a housing.
+I need to turn the display when putting it into a housing

 Change option CONFIG_DISPLAY_ROTATE180 in ```config/display.ini``` to 1 as shown below and rebuild.